tls-attestation/exported-attestation/draft-fossati-rats-exported-attestation.md

 - TLS Exported Authenticators {{RFC9261}}: The core idea is to allow bi-directional post-handshake authentication.
 Once a TLS connection is established, both peers can send an authenticator request message at any point after the handshake.
 This message from Server and Client uses CertificateRequest and ClientCertificateRequest message, respectively.
 The peer receiving the authenticator request message can respond with an Authenticator consisting of Certificate, CertificateVerify, and Finished messages.
 These messages can then be validated by the other peer.
 The mechanisms described in this document focus primarily on the server's ability to generate TLS Exported Authenticators.
 Each authenticator is computed using a Handshake Context and Finished MAC Key derived from the TLS session.
 The Handshake Context is the same for both parties, but the Finished MAC Key differs depending on whether the authenticator is created by the client or the server.
 Verified authenticators result in the validation of certificate chains and confirmed possession of the private key.
 These certificates can be integrated into a collection of available certificates, and desired certificates can also be described within these collections.

-This specification reuses exported authenticators to carry Attestation Evidence and/or Attestation Results.
+This specification reuses exported authenticators to carry Evidence and/or Attestation Results.
 While exported authenticators traditionally deal with certificates, in this document, we use them for key attestation.
 Consequently, this mechanism applies specifically to remote attestation technologies that offer key attestation, though the encoding format is not restricted to X.509 certificates.

 # Terminology